 Since my kids were excited to start playing, I kept mine really basic.

-I simply pressed all of the play sand onto one side of the sensory tray and slowly poured some coloured water into the other side to create the ocean.
+I simply pressed all of the play sand onto one side of the sensory tray and slowly poured some colored water into the other side to create the ocean.
 Then, I topped it off with some plastic ocean toys and let my kids have fun with!

 Because I used water, the sand that came into contact with it did get wet and the water ended up a little cloudy during play.
 But my kids didn’t seem to mind.